iterative/mlem.ai/content/docs/api-reference/save.md

 - **`path`** (required) - If not located on LocalFileSystem, then should be urior `fs` argument should be provided
 - `project` (optional) - path to mlem project (optional)
-- `sample_data` (optional) - If the object is a model or function, you canprovide input data sample, so MLEM will include it's schemain the model's metadata
+- `sample_data` (optional) - If the object is a model or function, you can provide input data sample, so MLEM will include it's schema in the model's metadata
 - `fs` (optional) - FileSystem for the `path` argument
 - `params` (optional) - arbitrary params for object